 The park is located 10 miles north of Richland center on Highway 80 in the town of Rockbridge.
 It is presently ten acres in size with future plans of adding additional land by long-term lease.
 It has been developed for both recreational usage, and to preserve its natural beauty.
 The unusual geological feature of the park consists of a half-mile long "finger" of blocked and layered sandstone rising about 60 feet above the flood plain of two merging valleys.
 The narrow finger is topped by tall pines and covered with green shrubs.
 It has an opening through which the West Branch of the Pine River flows, making a natural land bridge.
-Future developments include 10 heavy duty recycled picnic tables, flood proof the foundation for both shelters, expansion of the walking trail, updating the playground equipment, and providing an ADA accessible toilet and shower facility.
+Future developments include 10 heavy duty recycled picnic tables, flood proof the foundation for both shelters, expansion of the walking trail, updating the playground equipment, providing an ADA accessible toilet and shower facility, provide campfire pits to each designated campsite in the park and find a space to house artifacts found at the site.
 CODE: CP

-Pine river Recreational Trail
+Pine River Recreational Trail

 The Pine River Recreational Trail starts in Lone Rock, and follows the old railroad corridor to the intersection of County Hwy OO.
 The multi-purpose trail is used by bikers, hikers, and snowmobilers.
 It is 14.8 miles long and includes 15 bridges.
 The trail passes through lowland and hardwood forests, cattail marshes, a tamarack bog, dry land prairies, and jack pine barrens.
 The trail has one rest area with one portable toilet at Twin Bluffs.
-Future Developments include new signage, repair bridges, developing another rest area in Gotham, and adding crushed limestone to the trail.
+Future Developments include new signage, repair bridges, developing another rest area in Gotham, adding crushed limestone to the trail, paving from Cty Hwy OO to Bohmann Dr. and add LED lighting to enhance safety and energy savings.
 CODE: LP